Stoke, New Zealand

 Stoke (Omaio) is a suburb of Nelson in New Zealand, located between Richmond and Tāhunanui.
 Stoke was named by William Songer, the personal servant of Arthur Wakefield, after his birthplace Stoke-by-Nayland in Suffolk.

 In 2010 it was voted the "Keep New Zealand Beautiful People's Choice Best Place in New Zealand".

 A group of streets in Stoke, between Main Road Stoke and Nayland Road, are named after famous literary figures: Baxter, Browning, Byron, Coleridge, Dickens, Keats, Kipling, Holcroft, Homer, Marlowe, Masefield, Rossetti, Sargeson, Shelley, Tennyson, and Wordsworth.

+Local government

+Originally, the area fell under the control of the Nelson Provincial Council (1853–1876).
+With the abolition of provincial government, Stoke became a riding of Waimea County.
+In 1958, Stoke became part of Nelson City alongside the suburbs of Enner Glynn, Wakatu, Annesbrook, and Monaco.

 Facilities

 Saxton Field is an outdoor sports ground with softball, cricket, football, and hockey fields, a court for netball and an archery programme.

 Saxton Stadium is a home of indoor sports such as futsal, handball, table tennis and volleyball, and the home of the basketball team Nelson Giants.

 Isel Park is an historic park and house, which form part of the legacy left by the Marsden family of Stoke.
 It includes the Isel Park research facility which is part of the Nelson Provincial Museum.

 The Stoke Hand sculpture is located outside Stoke library.